Get instant quote

 Which 3D printers produce isotropic parts?

-If you want to produce isotropic parts, where the mechanical properties are the same in every direction, you have to opt for SLA or MJF.
+For isotropic parts, with mechanical properties uniform in every direction, we recommend SLA or MJF.

 More resources for engineers